nruffing/data-grid-vue/README.md

 ## Release Notes

+### v3.0.1
+  - bugfix: header title and aria label incorrectly informs user that a column can be sorted when sort is turned on for the grid but not that specific column

 ### v3.0.0
  > [!CAUTION]
   node v18 is now the minimum supported version.
 This was previously v14. v18 is the [current oldest lts version of node](https://nodejs.org/en/about/previous-releases).